Valkyrie no Bōken: Release

 Namco published Valkyrie no Bōken on August 1, 1986.
 It was published under Namcot, Namco's older home console game division from the mid-1980s and early 1990s.
 Included with the game was a detailed map that showed the first few areas of the game and hints on how to get some of the more valuable items.

 In 1998, Namco published Namco Anthology 2 for the PlayStation, which included ports and enhanced remakes of older Namcot games.
-Valkyrie no Bōken was included, alongside a remake that had a more arcade-like focus rather than the original's traditional role-playing format.
+Valkyrie no Bōken was included, alongside a remake.
+This remake had more arcade-like gameplay, similar to the sequel Valkyrie no Densetsu instead of the original's role-playing format.
 Namco Anthology 2 was digitally re-released for the PlayStation Network in 2013 under the Game Archives label.

 Two mobile phone versions of Valkyrie no Bōken were released in Japan.
 The first was in 2006 for the FOMA 900i line of phones, specifically through the i-Mode cellphone network.
 The second was released in 2007 by Namco Bandai Games for the S!
 Appli digital storefront.
-Both of these could be downloaded through the company's official game services through these networks for a monthly fee, and featured graphics in the vein of its arcade sequel Valkyrie no Densetsu.
-The Famicom original was published for the Wii Virtual Console in 2007 for Japan, and for the 3DS Virtual Console in 2013 and the Wii U Virtual Console in 2015.
+Both of these could be downloaded through the company's official game services through these networks for a monthly fee, and featured all new graphics in the vein of its arcade sequel Valkyrie no Densetsu.
+The Famicom original was published for the Wii Virtual Console in 2007 for Japan, and for the Nintendo 3DS Virtual Console in 2013 and the Wii U Virtual Console in 2015.

 Reception

 Legacy

 Valkyrie no Bōken was followed by Valkyrie no Densetsu, a 1989 arcade game with simultaneous two-player play and a console conversion released for the PC Engine.
 That year an MSX2 game, Valkyrie no Bōken II, was announced; although the game demo was included on DiskStation Compilation No. 4, its production was canceled.

 In 1992 Namco released a prequel to Valkyrie no Bōken, Xandra no Daibōken: Valkyrie to no Deai, for the Super Famicom.
 Featuring Valkyrie's green amphibian-appearing friend, Krino Sandra (Whirlo), the prequel was released in Europe as Whirlo.
 Valkyrie no Bōken was resurrected for the PlayStation in 1998 on Namco Anthology 2, with an upgraded (linear) version of the game side-by-side with an emulation of the Famicom original.

-Walküre no Densetsu Gaiden: Rosa no Bōken is a digital comic released by Namco for Windows on April 26, 1996.
+Walküre no Densetsu Gaiden: Rosa no Bōken is a visual novel game released by Namco for Windows on April 26, 1996.
 In it, the Great Goddess tasks Rosa with pursuing the monster Tōrushin on a floating island in the sky over Marvel Land.
 Its audio drama version was released earlier on March 25.
 In 2007, Namco released The Glory of Walküre, an upgrade of the original game with enhanced graphics, for Japanese cell phones using the i-Apli system.